phuongtran7/Trello2Monthly/README.md

 ```
 and then put it next to the compiled executable.

-4. Download and install <a href="https://www.7-zip.org/download.html">7-Zip</a> and copy `7z.dll` into executable's folder.
+4. Download, install <a href="https://www.7-zip.org/download.html">7-Zip</a> and copy `7z.dll` into executable's folder.
 5. Start the executable.

 ## Related Projects